The NAG Fortran Library Manual

 - PDF: the same manual as above, consisting of many PDF files, may be browsed via the HTML table of contents pages;

-Advice on viewing and navigating the first three formats can be found in the Online Documentation help document.
+Advice on viewing and navigating the first three formats can be found in the How to Use the NAG Library and its Documentation document.
 You are strongly advised to read this document if you wish to try the HTML format.

 The two single file formats are more compact than the formats using one file per routine, but of course are a larger download if you only need to view the documentation for a few routines.